 (Martin Luther’s prayer on Psalm 105, The Summaries of the Psalms, 1531, translated from the Weimar Edition, vol. 38, and the St. Louis Edition, vol. 4)

 Baptism is a lavish blessing.
-Like its counterpart sacrament of the church, the Lord’s Supper, baptism is a visible, tactile indicator God has given to remind His people of His faithfulness in fulfilling all He has promised us for this life and the next.
+Like its counterpart sacrament of the church, the Lord’s Supper, baptism in what it communicates epitomizes the gospel: that is, it is a visible, tactile indicator God has given to remind his people of his faithfulness in fulfilling all he has promised us for this life and the next.
 Baptism and the Lord’s Supper are the vincula which bind together the members of Christ’s body.
 The magisterial Reformers used to say, “The sacraments are visible words.”
 That is, they communicate to us and assure in graphic, dramatic ways, what we have heard communicated to us and assured by the preaching of God’s Word.
-God appeals to all our senses, so in the proclamation of His Word, prayer, baptism and the Lord’s Supper, we are able to hear, see, touch and taste our salvation.
+God appeals to all our senses, so in the proclamation of his Word, prayer, baptism and the Lord’s Supper, we are able to hear, see, touch and taste our salvation.